Trust Means EVERYTHING To Your Business

 “Trust each other again and again.
 When the trust level gets high enough, people transcend apparent limits, discovering new and awesome abilities for which they were previously unaware.” – David Armistead

 trust“Trust is the denominator of efficiency.”
-I heard this quote from a company leader that I am working with as we discussed the impact of trust on manager-employee relationships, relationships with customers, and efficiency between teams.
+I heard this quote from a company leader that I am working with as we discussed the impact of trust on manager-employee relationships, relationships with customers, and efficiency between teams, known as business trust.
 This quote hits the nail on the head when talking about any type of business improvement.
 Nothing is going to improve long-term if trust does not exist.

 Everyone knows that it’s not easy to build trust, but it’s very easy to destroy it.
-Trust is what creates a workplace where people hold themselves accountable.
-Trust creates a workplace where information is shared freely and openly, silos are non-existent, and people are involved in designing their own jobs and creating systems to do their jobs to the best of their ability.
+Business trust is what creates a workplace where people hold themselves accountable.
+Whether a small business, family business, or in a large corporation, trust creates a workplace where information is shared freely and openly, silos are non-existent, and people are involved in designing their own jobs and creating systems to do their jobs to the best of their ability.
 Trust is about sharing information, caring about other roles, opening yourself up to constructive feedback, communicating with integrity, asking for what you need, and providing support even when it’s not your job.
+You don’t need a study from Harvard Business Review to tell you that trust is a key element of your business assets and business interests.

 So HOW do you build trust?
 Here are ten ideas you can put to use immediately: